-In the Matter of: ) Docket No. 19-IEPR-03
+In the Matter of:

-)

-THE 2019 INTEGRATED ENERGY ) RESOLUTION ADOPTING FORMS
+THE 2021 INTEGRATED ENERGY POLICY REPORT Docket No. 21-IEPR-03

-POLICY REPORT (2019 IEPR) ) AND INSTRUCTIONS FOR SUBMITTING

-) ELECTRICITY DEMAND FORECASTS
+RESOLUTION ADOPTING FORMS AND INSTRUCTIONS FOR SUBMITTING ELECTRICITY DEMAND FORECASTS

-WHEREAS, the California Energy Commission (Energy Commission) is directed to "conduct assessments and forecasts of all aspects of energy industry supply, production, transportation, delivery and distribution, demand, and prices" and to "use these assessments and forecasts to develop energy policies that conserve resources, protect the environment, ensure energy reliability, enhance the state's economy, and protect public health and safety" (Public Resources Code § 25301(a)); and
+WHEREAS, the California Energy Commission (CEC) is directed to "conduct assessments and forecasts of all aspects of energy industry supply, production, transportation, delivery and distribution, demand, and prices" and to "use these assessments and forecasts to develop energy policies that conserve resources, protect the environment, ensure energy reliability, enhance the state's economy, and protect public health and safety" (Public Resources Code § 25301(a)); and

-WHEREAS, the Integrated Energy Policy Report (IEPR) contains these assessments and associated policy recommendations and is adopted every two years; and
+WHEREAS, the Integrated Energy Policy Report (IEPR) contains these assessments and associated policy recommendations and is adopted every two years, with an IEPR Update being adopted each interim year; and

-WHEREAS, the Energy Commission may require the submission of demand forecasts and other information from utilities and other market participants to perform theses assessments; and
+WHEREAS, the CEC may require the submission of demand forecasts and other information from utilities and other market participants to perform theses assessments; and

-WHEREAS, Energy Commission staff has prepared and made public draft Forms and Instructions for Electricity Demand Forecasts; and
+WHEREAS, CEC staff has prepared and made public Forms and Instructions for Submitting Electricity Demand Forecasts; and

-WHEREAS, the draft Forms and Instructions for Electricity Demand Forecasts require the submission of information by load-serving entities that have electric end-use customers in California:
+WHEREAS, the Forms and Instructions for Submitting Electricity Demand Forecasts require the submission of information by load-serving entities that have electric end-use customers in California;

-THEREFORE BE IT RESOLVED, the California Energy Commission hereby adopts the Forms and Instructions for Submitting Electricity Demand Forecasts for the 2019 IEPR, along with any changes identified at its November 7, 2018 Business Meeting.
+THEREFORE BE IT RESOLVED, the California Energy Commission hereby adopts the Forms and Instructions for Submitting Electricity Demand Forecasts for the 2021 IEPR, along with any changes identified at its May 12, 2021 Business Meeting.